Drinking Water Regulatory Program

 - Those with 5-14 connections are regulated under both County and State regulations through the EH Drinking Water Program as State Small Water Systems.

 - Public Water Systems located within communities serving 15-199 connections and those that serve non-community or transient uses (businesses, schools, restaurants, camps, etc.) are regulated by the EH Drinking Water Program acting for the State Water Resources Control Board through a Local Primacy Agency agreement.
-As a Local Primacy Agency, the County is responsible for implementing and enforcing the State and Federal Safe Drinking Water Acts to ensure small public water supply systems deliver a reliable and adequate supply of water that is pure, wholesome, and potable to the users at all times.
+As a Local Primacy Agency, the County is responsible for implementing and enforcing the State and Federal Safe Drinking Water Acts to ensure small public water supply systems deliver a reliable and adequate supply of water that is wholesome, and potable to the users at all times.
 For more information on Public Water Systems, please see: Public Water System Types

 Organizing a Mutual or Private Water Company